indominuswu/ue5-autodocs/UE5_7/PLUGIN_OVERVIEW/CharacterAI/PLUGIN_OVERVIEW.md

 ## 1. What this plugin does

-- Provides supporting code and assets for implementing character-focused AI workflows.
-- Ships with content and configuration oriented toward AI-driven characters (behavior trees, logic assets, etc.).
-- Runtime code is minimal; primarily registers logging/category scaffolding for the plugin modules.
+- Defines a stub runtime module for Character AI experiments.
+- Registers a log category but does not ship assets, settings, or editor tooling in this build.
+- Enabled by default as scaffolding for projects that may add their own CharacterAI content.

+## 2. Editor/Runtime surfaces

+- User-facing: No - Runtime module only registers a log category; no assets, settings, or editor/runtime features are exposed to users.

-## 2. Key Modules
+## 3. Key Modules

 - **CharacterAI** (Runtime)
   - Role: Holds the plugin’s runtime module and logging setup for character AI assets and samples.

-## 3. Important Types & APIs
+## 4. Important Types & APIs

-- The module exposes only foundational scaffolding (log category declarations).
-The primary utility comes from the accompanying AI assets/content rather than runtime APIs.
+- Only a log category declaration (`LogCharacterAI`) is provided; there are no runtime systems or public APIs.

-## 4. Typical usage patterns
+## 5. Typical usage patterns

-- Enable the plugin to access the included character AI assets and project scaffolding.
-- Use the provided content (behavior assets, configurations) as a starting point for AI-driven characters; extend within your game modules.
-- Expect runtime code impact to be minimal—integrate the assets into your own AI controllers/behavior trees as needed.
+- No direct runtime or editor workflow is provided; the module serves as a placeholder if you add CharacterAI code/content in your project.

-## 5. Version-specific notes (UE 5.7)
+## 6. Version-specific notes (UE 5.7)

 - No explicit UE 5.7-specific notes found; this overview is based on the current plugin state in the UE 5.7 source tree.